-In an early episode of season 2, Heather, who would eventually go on to win the entire season, she burned her hand (but recovered), and was forced to sit out the rest of the service...but that didn't stop her from directing her team to victory as she waited for the ambulance to arrive.
+In an early episode, Heather, who would eventually go on to win the entire season, she burned her hand (but recovered), and was forced to sit out the rest of the service...but that didn't stop her from directing her team to victory as she waited for the ambulance to arrive.

-Heather from Season 2 ripping Garett a new one after he made a sexist comment that the women should cook for them after the men come home from a hard day's work.
+Heather ripping Garett a new one after he made a sexist comment that the women should cook for them after the men come home from a hard day's work.
 She did not let him get away with it.

 Rarely happens, but moments that show a customer going up to Ramsay and complaining while he's trying to work the kitchens and/or being a real douche about their complaints or being really rude to Ramsay, Ramsay will tell them off.

 Case in point, when one lady decides she had waited for her food long enough and confronts Chef Ramsay about it, he didn't even bother looking at her when he waved her off and said "Take the giraffe back to the table, yes?"

 When a customer comes up to Chef Ramsay and whines about his risotto not having enough pumpkin in it (said customer had already eaten most of the risotto before complaining):

 Chef Ramsay: Right.
 Well, I'll get more pumpkin and I'll ram it right up your fucking arse.
 Would you like it whole or diced?